Last Updated on 2 days by Sachin G

 1. Copy the directory’s content recursively with an example

-2. Copy the directory and its content recursive with the example
+2. Copy the directory with its content recursive with the example

 4. Copy a file to managed hosts and Set Attributes

-The copy module copies files from one location to managed host locations, it is similar to the file module.
-The copy can also set permission and other attributes like ownership, group ownership, links, etc. If would you like to copy files from a remote location to the local system then you will use the fetch module instead of copy module.
+The copy module copies files and directories from one location to managed host locations. it is similar to the file module.
+The copy can also set permissions and other attributes like ownership, group ownership, links, etc. If you would like to copy files from a remote location to the local system, then you will use the fetch module instead of the copy module.
+Unlike the synchronize Module (which uses rsync), the copy module is file-based and ideal for simpler tasks such as copying a single file, recursive directory copy, or applying inline content creation.

 You can learn more from the official website Ansible Doc